123wowow123/chronopin/content.md

 Bugs:
 twitter load jump issue ++
-pins loaded from infinit scroll needs to be in memory so that navigating back to home will have proper scroll position ++
+pins loaded from infinit scroll needs to be in memory so that navigating back to home will have proper scroll position ++ fix "The Legend of Zelda: Tears of the Kingdom pre-order guide" suggestion pins ++

 fix pin overlap issue +
 changing username needs to sync to comment